cipha-uk/complex_households/README.md

 The process consists of three steps:
 1. Different datasets are linked and restructured to be in a format where it is possible to extract the features of interest.
 This is contained in *\01_restructure_data*
-2. Datasets, restructured and linked datasets are used to extract features, and all features are concatenated into a single table, with one row per person registered with ICB GPs and as many columns as features computed per individual.
+2. Datasets, restructured and linked datasets are used to extract features, and all features are concatenated into a single table, with one row per person registered with GPs and as many columns as features computed per individual.
 This is contained in *\02_extract_features*
 3. The input table created at the end of step 2 is used as input to step 3, where algorithm identifies the households with most complex needs and segments the population into 2 categories: one of complex households and the rest.
 This is contained in *\03_find_households*.

 ## Schematic workflow